FourthState/plasma-mvp-sidechain/docs/eth.md

 The eth subcommand acts an interface enabling interaction with the rootchain contract.
-It requires a connection to a full eth node which can be specified in `~/.plasmacli/plasma.toml` See [example_plasmacli_plasma.toml](https://github.com/FourthState/plasma-mvp-sidechain/blob/develop/docs/example_rootchain_deployment.md) for an example setup.
+It requires a connection to a full eth node which can be specified in `~/.plasmacli/plasma.toml` See an example [plasma.toml](https://github.com/FourthState/plasma-mvp-sidechain/blob/develop/docs/testnet-setup/example_plasmacli_plasma.toml) for an example setup.

-You must have eth in your account to use any non querying commands.
+You must have eth in your account to use the commands deposit, exit, challenge, withdraw, and finalize.

 ## Depositing ##
 Example usage: